dpc-sdp/ripple/docs/content/design-system/5.components/in-page-navigation.md

 ## Usage

-A set of links that help users navigate page content.
-Placed above the main content at the top of a page, it anchor links headings to their page location.
+Use in-page navigation to make scanning and navigating within a single page quicker for users.
+This component shows links to headings that are on the current page.
+It sits at the top of the page.

-Use In-page Navigation for longer content pages.
+Use in-page navigation for longer content pages.
 It acts as a table of contents, providing users with a summary and quick navigation across the page.

 The left-hand highlight bar: